larrymotalavigne/socials/README.md

-# 🤖📸 AI Instagram Publisher
+# 🤖📸 AI Socials

-A Python-based application that automatically generates visually engaging content using AI (images + captions) and publishes it to Instagram — all on autopilot.
+A Python-based application that automatically generates visually engaging content using AI (images + captions) and publishes it to social media platforms — all on autopilot.

 ---